 However, with the growing demand for autonomous mobile robots (AMRs) and automated guided vehicles (AGVs), and concern about capital preservation, RaaS is beginning to show up in discussions around high-capacity self-driving materials handling equipment.
 Through an independent survey completed in October 2020, Modern Materials Handling found that 32% of warehouse and distribution center management say they are holding back on adopting AMRs due to a lack of capital.
 One month later, Tom Andersson of Style Intelligence market research published his findings, citing a major trend around rising interest in the robot as a service model for those in the market for autonomous pallet-moving vehicles in warehousing, manufacturing, and distribution centers.

-Overall, the cost of AGVs (and AMRs!) vary widely depending on the specific application and the features and capabilities required.
+Overall, the cost of AGVs (and AMRs!) varies widely depending on the specific application and the features and capabilities required.
 It’s important to consider all costs associated with implementing an AGV system, including installation, maintenance, support, and employee training.
 While the ROI of AGVs can be high due to the ability to automate repetitive tasks and increase productivity it’s important to pay attention to those downstream costs of keeping your system running properly in your total cost calculations.
-RaaS pricing models vastly simplify the automation buying experience and free up capital to deploy more automated throughput quickly and avoid any surprise cost as the system matures in out years.
+RaaS pricing models vastly simplify the automation buying experience and free up capital to deploy more automated throughput quickly and avoid any surprise cost as the system matures in years.

 Vecna Robotics has a wide range of AMR pallet handling solutions designed to optimize warehouse operations with automation and improve overall throughput.
-Our solutions are available exclusively via Robots as a Service that allow you to deploy our AMRs for your most demanding warehouse workflows fast.
+Our solutions are available exclusively via Robots as a Service and allow you to deploy our AMRs for your most demanding warehouse workflows quickly.
 For more information about how to get your facility started with our automation solutions, go to our From No Bot to Robot page, or contact us today to schedule a consultation with a material handling automation expert.